Deepest-Project/Transformer-TTS/README.md

 3. Batch size is important, so I use gradient accumulation
    (batch_size: 64 succeed / 32 failed)
 4. Only when concatenating the input and output of the MultiheadAttention layer, the model learns diagonal alignments
-5. Although the losses for batch_size=64 at 120K and for batch_size=32 at 200K is quite similar, only 64 works!!!
+5. Although the losses of the batch_size=32 at 200K was similar or lower than those of the batch_size=64 at 100K, only 64 works!!!

 ## TODO
 1. Weighted Stop token prediction